Best Survival Axes | Bushcraft Tested

 Who Needs an Axe?

 You don’t need to be a lumberjack to make use of an axe.
-Plus, its uses for survival well extend beyond just chopping wood as we showed above.
+Plus, its uses for survival extend well beyond just chopping wood, as we showed above.

 In many cases, a full-size axe is essential for your home preparedness (as part of a tool kit):